mayradlu/Analysis_of_Chronic_Kidney_Disease_using_Gaussian_Bayesian_Networks/README.md

-# Continuos-Bayesian-Networks
-## Wrote a scientific article about Bayesian Networks using continuos variables to calculate the probability of a person having chronic kidney disease (CKD).
+## A scientific article about Bayesian Networks using continuos variables to calculate the probability of a person having chronic kidney disease (CKD).

 # Python
 Used Python to clean a marker database for a sample of patients with and without CKD.